-Due to the global COVID-19 pandemic, we’re experiencing turbulent times.
-While fashion, apparel & luxury retailers, like Zara, H&M and Macy’s, are shutting down production, other industries, like grocery retail and food & beverage, have seen an unprecedented spike in demand.
+The global COVID-19 has caused turbulence around the world.
+Each verticals faced a different set of challenges.
+While fashion, apparel & luxury retailers, like Zara, H&M and Macy’s, were trying to maintain contact with their loyal customers, other industries, like grocery retail and food & beverage, saw a spike in demand.
 As a grocery retailer, you are probably doing your best to adapt to this new situation.
 A food and beverage loyalty program is one way to continue engaging with your new customers, but where can you start?
 Which features will help you stand out?
 What are the best examples on the market right now?
 This guide aims to answer all of these questions, showing you how next-gen food loyalty program can help move any of your business KPIs.
 On that note, Antavo held a webinar on that exact topic.

 Table of contents: